mattulbrich/dive/README.md

 ## Requirements

-* Java (at least 8) must be installed.
+* Java (oracle JDK, at least 8) must be installed.
 * ANT must be installed
+* Z3 must be installed
+* boogie must be installed
 ## Run it

 After downloading run `ant jar` in the project  directory to build the tools.
 Then call `java -jar algover.jar` to run it.

-An example can be found ...
-TODO
+An example can be found in the folder ListExample.